DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer.md

 ---
 # Report Designer

-The **Web Report Designer** allows you to create data-bound reports and provides a rich set of tools to construct report layouts that meet your requirements.
+The **Web Report Designer** allows you to create data-bound reports and contains a rich set of tools to construct report layouts that meet your requirements.

 ![](../images/eurd-web-report-designer-start-page.png)